LiferayCloud/magnet/examples/config/README.md

 ## Auto loading configuration from environment

-Sometimes you need a fancier setup or different folder structure for your project, that's fine, we got you.
+Sometimes you need a fancier setup or different folder structure for your project, that's fine, we've got you.
 Magnet detects the presence of `NODE_ENV` environment variable and automatic loads a file that matches to `magnet.<NODE_ENV>.config.js`.
 For more details try the example below.

-* Serve it locally, and watch for any changes:
+Serve it locally, and watch for any changes:

   ```
 npm run dev